-Indeed, South America doesn’t have the best track record for welcoming and understanding the diverse scale of human gender identity and sexuality.
+It’s true that South America doesn’t have the best track record for welcoming and understanding the diverse scale of human gender identity and sexuality.
 This has been the case within both culture and politics due to religiosity’s strong current in South American society.
-The Catholic Church’s foothold and influence have made it very difficult for many South American people to reach a more profound and ultimately empathetic understanding of human gender identity and sexuality.
+The Catholic Church’s influence has made it very difficult for many in South America to reach an ultimately empathetic understanding of gender identity and sexuality.

-However, the past two decades have encouraged swift change and broader acceptance for members of the LGBTQ+ community through higher rates of immigration, global ideas circulating more freely, and strong government initiatives against hate crimes.
+The past two decades, however, have encouraged swift change and broader acceptance for members of the LGBTQ+ community through higher rates of immigration, global ideas circulating more freely, and government initiatives against hate crimes.
 Notably, countries like Uruguay and Argentina have become international leaders in the global human rights movement for LGBTQ+ inclusion and visibility.

 If you are a member of the LGBTQ+ community looking to travel to South America and are a bit wary of the cultural climate (understandably so), consider adding one of the following most progressive and vibrant South American cities to your bucket list!

 The list may not be very long for now, but it holds some very exciting destinations in South America.
 Bogotá, Santiago, and Buenos Aires are all bustling capital cities and home to such diverse communities.
 Río de Janeiro’s nickname says it all, it’s the “The Marvelous City,” and Iquitos, Peru, in the heart of the Amazon, is one of the world’s most unique cities only accessible by boat or plane!